-In this ongoing series Mitchell Moreno (they/them) explores the vernacular of the family photograph and album.
+In this ongoing series Moreno explores the vernacular of the family photograph and album.
 Occupying an ambiguous space between documentary and constructed imagery, the series is centred around the friends, lovers and colleagues who together form the artist's extended queer family.

 Foregoing the signposting and othering of much LGBTQ+ imagery, ABIDE focuses instead on quiet moments of domestic intimacy and on the often non-conforming (trans, non-binary, BAME) body as a charged site relating to discourses of power, agency, and identity politics.